Tom Mitchell (Australian footballer)

-Mitchell won the Brownlow Medal as the league's best and fairest player in 2018 and set the record for the most disposals in a VFL/AFL match, accruing 54 in a game against Collingwood during that season.
+Mitchell while playing with Hawthorn won the Brownlow Medal as the league's best and fairest player in 2018 and set the record for the most disposals in a VFL/AFL match, accruing 54 in a game against Collingwood during that season.
 He would later join them in 2023, en route to winning the 2023 AFL Grand Final and his first AFL premiership.

 Personal life

 Mitchell was born on 31 May 1993, the son of former Sydney, Collingwood and Carlton player Barry Mitchell.
 He grew up in the Melbourne suburb of Camberwell and attended Carey Baptist Grammar School before relocating to Perth at 15, where he completed his schooling at Hale School.
 He helped Hale to two victories in the Public Schools Association Alcock Cup competition.

 He played juniors for Ashburton Redbacks alongside Jack Viney and Toby Greene.